codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_apply_oool

-How often writeset was so slow to apply that write-set with higher seqno's were applied earlier.
+How often write-set was so slow to apply that write-set with higher seqno's were applied earlier.
 Values closer to 0 refer to a greater gap between slow and fast write-sets.

 .. code-block:: mysql